google/WebFundamentals/src/content/en/updates/2017/10/intl-pluralrules.md

 internationalization features.
 As such, even if you’re not using it directly, you might be using a library or framework that depends on it.

-`Intl.PluralRules` is available by default in V8 v6.3.172 and Chrome 63.
+`Intl.PluralRules` is available by default in V8 v6.3.172, Chrome 63, and
-Firefox has a working implementation, but it’s behind a flag [for now](https://bugzilla.mozilla.org/show_bug.cgi?id=1403318).
-As this API becomes more widely available, you’ll find libraries such as [Globalize](https://github.com/globalizejs/globalize#plural-module) dropping their hardcoded CLDR databases in favor of the native functionality, thereby improving load-time performance, parse-time performance, run-time performance, and memory usage.
+Firefox 58.
+As this API becomes more widely available, you’ll find libraries such as [Globalize](https://github.com/globalizejs/globalize#plural-module) dropping their dependency on hardcoded CLDR databases in favor of the native functionality, thereby improving load-time performance, parse-time performance, run-time performance, and memory usage.

 {% include "comment-widget.html" %}